realodix/AdBlockFilterTools/python-abp_AdBlockID/README.rst

 Development
 -----------

-When adding new functionality, add tests for it (preferably first).
-If some code will never be reached on a certain version of Python, it may be exempted from coverage tests by adding a comment, e.g. ``# pragma: no py2 cover``.

 All public functions, classes and methods should have docstrings compliant with `NumPy/SciPy documentation guide <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.
 One exception is the constructors of classes that the user is not expected to